benc-uk/food-truck/README.md

 # 🚀 Installing / Deploying

-- Deploy to Azure using `make deploy`
+Deploy to Azure using `make deploy` this will deploy the to Azure Container Apps (note only certain regions presently supported) plus the Azure Maps account.

-- 💥 NOTE: There is currently a limitation where the key for Azure maps is baked into the frontend code.
-This is a high priority backlog item.
-Update the key in web/client/config.js, build & push the image before deploying
+This is done with some Bicep template & modules.
+You will need Azure CLI with the Bicep add-on installed.

 # 📦 Running as container